-General environment-wide settings are configured in System > System - Settings.
+General environment-wide settings are configured in the 'Settings' section of System Manager.

 The System – Settings permission is required to view or change any of these settings.

 Start a personal runtime resource on this machine when users sign in

 While the Blue Prism client is logged in, an embedded runtime resource is automatically operated and available for use by the user logged into the client.
 Note that this is not a publicly available resource – it can only be used by the current logged in user.